Love's Deadly Triangle: The Texas Cadet Murder: Cast

+Production

+The film was based on Skip Hollandsworth's article "The Killer Cadets", the cover story of the December 1996 issue of Texas Monthly.
+Filming took place in Wilmington, North Carolina from November to December 1996.

 Controversy

 The film was broadcast prior to trial, which raised the objections of the lawyers for the defendants, as they were concerned that it may prevent the defendants from receiving a fair trial.
 The parents of the victim also raised objections about the film.